Angel Moroni: Sculptors

 Millard F. Malin's angel, which was placed on the Los Angeles Temple in 1953, is known as the second Angel Moroni statue.
 His angel was cast in aluminum, stands 4.7 meters high, and weighs 953 kilograms.
-It has Native American features, wears a Mayan style cloak, and holds the gold plates in its left hand.
+Malin depicted Moroni with Native American features, wearing a Mayan style cloak, and holding the golden plates in its left hand.

 Avard Fairbanks sculpted the third Angel Moroni statue, which was placed on the Washington D.C.
 Temple, dedicated in 1974.
 This angel was created as a one-meter model which was sent to Italy where it was enlarged, cast in bronze, and gilded.
 The finished statue is 5.5 meters high and weighs over 4,000 lb.
-The Seattle Washington, Jordan River Utah, and México City México temples each have a 4.6 meter casting of this statue.
+The Seattle Washington, Jordan River Utah, and Mexico City Mexico temples each have a 4.6-meter casting of this statue.

 Karl Quilter sculpted his first Angel Moroni in 1978.
 Two sizes were made, one three meters high, the other just over two meters.
 These statues were designed to reduce the cost and weight of the previous Angel Moroni statues, in order to become a standard part of the temple architecture.
 The Quilter angels are made of fiberglass and covered with gold leaf.
 In 1998, with the construction of many new smaller temples, Quilter was commissioned to create a new angel.
 This angel was similar in design to his previous angels, but he gave Moroni a slightly larger build, with his left hand opened and his body turned slightly to show more action.
-The Bern Switzerland Temple's Angel Moroni is patterned after Quilter's 1998 design.
-Quilter's Angel Moroni is now on over one hundred temples around the world.
+Quilter's Angel Moroni is now on over 100 temples around the world.